I’ve been working as a strength coach for endurance athletes for many years.

 But I strongly advise you to avoid such isolation sessions.

-For one, they do increase your chances of injury, but they also don’t account for a natural leg movement for the bike, run and swim side of things.
+For one, they do increase your chances of injury, but they also don’t account for a natural leg movement on the bike, run, and swim sides of things.

 Grab some dumbbells and perform some walking lunges in your gym training sessions, and you’ll notice that they quickly improve your leg muscle endurance.